project-gemmi/gemmi/docs/sym.rst

 Groups of Operations
 ====================

-Each space-group setting corresponds to a unique set of operations.
+Each space group setting corresponds to a unique set of operations.
 This set is represented by class ``GroupOps``.

 Symmetry operations (rotation + translation) and